Sofia Smidovich: Early life

 Smidovich was born on 24 February 1872 (N.S.
 8 March) to a middle-class family in Tula.
 She only attended high school, unlike many of her high ranking feminists peers.
-She joined the Bolsheviks in 1898, where she campaigned with fellow feminist revolutionaries such as Alexandria Kollontai.
+She joined the RSDLP in 1898, where she campaigned with fellow feminist revolutionaries such as Alexandria Kollontai.

 Pre-1917 Revolution Activities

 Before the 1917 Russian Revolution, Smidovich had taken part in various feminist protests and the 1905 revolution.
 She became a close and important ally for radical Bolshevik feminists at the time, most notably, Kollontai and Elena Statsova.

 Differing Views to Kollontai

 Post revolution, it became clear that Smidovich was one of the more conservative Bolshevik feminists and she openly rejected Kollontai's ideas of free love and the destruction of the family unit.
 She instead wanted to focus on the plight of "single motherhood".
 Smidovich believed the family should have a healthy relationship of equal partners, not the complete destruction of traditional romantic relationships.
 Smidovich would eventually oust Kollontai as head of the Zhenotdel in 1922.
 Smidovich was very much in line with government policy at the time, which was against radical ideas of free love.
 Kollontai would describe her relationship with Smidovich in her memoirs as "too painful to talk about".